-DISCOVERING AND SETTING THE BLUESCALE VISION CAMERA IP Address
+DISCOVERING AND SETTING THE BLUESCALE VISION CAMERA IP ADDRESS

 If a white BlueScale vision camera is configured to use DHCP addressing, you can use the camera's setup wizard to find the camera on the network and determine the current IP address.
-You can then enter the IP address in the BlueScale System Settings screen (see BlueScale Vision IP Address on page 117).
+You can then enter the IP address in the BlueScale System Settings screen (see BlueScale Vision IP Address on page 110).
 You can also use the camera's setup wizard to set a fixed IP address, if desired.

 Important If a white camera is configured with an unknown fixed IP address, you must reset it to use DHCP before you can discover it on the network.
 Resetting the camera to use DHCP requires physically accessing the camera inside the library.
-Contact Spectra Logic Technical Support for assistance (see Contacting Spectra Logic on page 7).
+See Resetting the White Camera to DHCP on page 372.